Achin555/Deployment-of-XAI-for-Transparent-Decision-Making/README.md

 # 🧠 Deployment of XAI for Transparent Decision Making

 ## 📌 Overview
-This project implements an Explainable AI (XAI) system to classify brain tumors from MRI images, ensuring **transparency and interpretability** of model decisions.
-Using **LIME** and **Grad-CAM**, we visualize why the model made a certain prediction — critical for trust in medical diagnosis systems.
+This project implements an Explainable AI (XAI) system to classify brain tumors from MRI images, ensuring **transparency and interpretability** of model decisions, using **LIME** and **Grad-CAM**.

 > ✅ 90%+ Classification Accuracy
-> ✅ Applied LIME for feature-level interpretability
+> ✅ LIME for pixel‑level explanations
-> ✅ Used Grad-CAM for regional explanations
+> ✅ Grad‑CAM for regional attention
-> ✅ Built a Streamlit-based interactive web app
+> ✅ Streamlit interface for deployment

 ---